ktch7069/ArrayManipulator/README.md

 #Highlights <br />
 1.Use abstract super classe and polymorphic method call to concrete classes <br />
-2.A separate Engine class to handle program logic such as: a.User interaction b.Getting input c.Display output d.Interacting with data classes
+2.A separate Engine class to handle program logic such as: <br />
+  a.User interaction<br />
+  b.Getting input<br />
+  c.Display output<br />
+  d.Interacting with data classes<br />